ClusterHQ/flocker/docs/indepth/installation.rst

    apt-get -y upgrade
    apt-get -y install spl-dkms
-   apt-get -y install zfs-dkms zfsutils docker.io sync shutdown -r now
+   apt-get -y install zfs-dkms zfsutils docker.io
+   # XXX do we have to sync?
+   # XXX do we have to shutdown?
+   sync
+   shutdown -r now

 Now install the ``clusterhq-flocker-node`` package.

 ..
 This is a stopgap - there will be a proper repository on S3 to apt-get install from.
 When this is the case then I think some dependencies won't need to be installed separately to clusterhq-flocker-node
+   XXX Replace this in FLOC-1065

+.. task:: install_flocker_ubuntu

 .. prompt:: bash [root@node]#